MengShuaiLong/exmpl-cmake-grpc/README.md

 If this project is linked with a static version of the grpc library from vcpkg the `-Wl,--whole-archive` flag has to be used. (together with `--allow-multiple-definition`).
-When linking dynamically, you will want to link the reflection library with `--no-as-needed`.
+When linking dynamically, you will want to link the reflection library with `--no-as-needed`. msl